 As of March 31, 2002 and December 31, 2001, Dynex had \$46,830 and \$57,969, respectively, outstanding of its Senior Notes.
 On March 30, 2001, the Company entered into an amendment to the related indenture governing the Senior Notes whereby the Company pledged to the Trustee of the Senior Notes substantially all of the Company's unencumbered assets in its investment portfolio and the stock of its subsidiaries.
 In consideration of this pledge, the indenture was further amended to provide for the release of the Company from certain covenant restrictions in the indenture, and specifically provided for the Company's ability to make distributions on its capital stock in an amount not to exceed the sum of (i) \$26,000, (ii) the cash proceeds of any "permitted subordinated indebtedness", (iii) the cash proceeds of the issuance of any "qualified capital stock", and (iv) any distributions required in order for the Company to maintain its REIT status.
-In addition, the Company entered into a Purchase Agreement with holders of 50.1% of the Senior Notes which require the Company to purchase, and such holders to sell, their respective Senior Notes at various discounts prior to maturity based on a computation of the Company's available cash.
-During the quarter ending March 31, 2002, the Company completed the purchase of all amounts required pursuant to the Purchase Agreement and fulfilled all its obligations thereunder.
+In addition, the Company entered into a Purchase Agreement with holders of 50.1% of the Senior Notes which requires the Company to purchase, and such holders to sell, their respective Senior Notes at various discounts prior to maturity based on a computation of the Company's available cash.
+During the quarter ended March 31, 2002, the Company completed the purchase of all amounts required pursuant to the Purchase Agreement and fulfilled all its obligations thereunder.
 In addition, the Company has purchased Senior Notes in the open market from time-to-time.
-Subsequent to March 31, 2002, in April 2002, the Company purchased an additional \$550 of Senior Notes, and as of April 30, 2001, the remaining principal amount of the Senior Notes outstanding is \$46,280.
+In April 2002, the Company purchased an additional \$550 of Senior Notes, and as of April 30, 2002, the remaining principal amount of the Senior Notes outstanding is \$46,280.

-NOTE 7-- ADOPTION OF FINANCIAL ACCOUNTING STANDARDS
+NOTE 8 -- RECENT ACCOUNTING PRONOUNCEMENTS

-In June 2001, the Financial Accounting Standards Board issued Statement of Financial Accounting Standard (SFAS) No. 142, Goodwill and Other Intangible Assets.
+In June 2001, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting StandardS (SFAS) No. 142, "Goodwill and Other Intangible Assets."
 SFAS No. 142 addresses the initial recognition and measurement of intangible assets acquired outside of a business combination and the accounting for goodwill and other intangible assets subsequent to their acquisition.
 SFAS No. 142 provides that intangible assets with finite useful lives be amortized and that goodwill and intangible assets with indefinite lives will not be amortized, but will rather be tested at least annually for impairment.
-As the Company has no goodwill or intangible assets that it is amortizing, the adoption of SFAS No. 142 will have no effect on the financial position, results of operations or cash flows of the Company.
+As the Company has no goodwill or intangible assets that it is amortizing, the adoption of SFAS No. 142 did not have any effect on the financial position, results of operations or cash flows of the Company.

-In June 2001, the Financial Accounting Standards Board issued Statement of Financial Accounting Standard (SFAS) No. 143, "Accounting for Asset Retirement Obligations."
-SFAS 143 addresses financial accounting and reporting for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
-SFAS 143 is effective for fiscal years beginning after June 15, 2002.
-The company does not believe the adoption of FAS No. 143 will have a significant impact on the financial position, results of operations or cash flows of the Company.
+In June 2001, the FASB issued SFAS No. 143, "Accounting for Asset

+Retirement Obligations."
+SFAS No. 143 addresses financial accounting and reporting for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
+SFAS No. 143 is effective for fiscal years beginning after June 15, 2002.
+The Company does not believe the adoption of SFAS No. 143 will have a significant impact on the financial position, results of operations or cash flows of the Company.